 You can make an evening of it by watching a game on their TVs or playing skeeball or pool.
 Salt Lake’s hipster cred was on full display when I visited because Proper was bursting with bearded plaid-clad quaffers.
 Proper offers takeaway growlers and you can also visit their location in the Avenues.

 - Parking: Street parking is available but it’s located on a busy street.

 RoHa has taken advantage of those new South Salt Lake ordinances to open up a small brewery and tap room.
 They are in one of those transitional neighborhoods that used to be all auto parts stores and prostitutes but now has bakeries, cool clothing boutiques and budding gentrification.
 No word on where the prostitutes ended up.

-RoHa has been around for a year and they have a small rotating tap.
+RoHa has a small rotating tap.
 I had the Back Porch Pale Ale, which is in their regular rotation.
 They also sell cans out the door with two IPAs, a grand saison and a pale ale.
 This is a very small, intimate joint with a 5 bar stools, The owner/brewer is on site and happy to chat about beer.